The biggest surprise Golden Globe nominee is on Netflix, and you need to see it

-Unless you’re really steeped in the independent film world, you likely missed this one when it was in theatres in April.
-But the word of mouth around it will certainly kick up thanks to the nomination.
+Unless you’re really steeped in the world of independent film, you likely missed this one when it was in theatres in April.
+But the word of mouth around it will certainly kick up, thanks to the nomination.

-This isn’t Carney’s first time delivering a cult him.
-He directed the 2007 movie “Once,” which went on to win an Oscar for best song and became a hit Broadway show.
+This isn’t Carney’s first time delivering a cult hit.
+He directed the 2007 movie “Once,” which won an Oscar for best song and became a hit Broadway show.

 “Once” looks at the loneliness of two people who find each other in Dublin and begin to write love songs together.
 “Sing Street” is much more playful.
 It’s set in 1980s Dublin and follows a boy who starts a rock band to impress a girl.

-Here Carney takes the usual beats of a teen comedy and combines that form with songs influenced by the bands the main character, Conor, admires like Duran Duran and The Cure.
-We then follow Conor as he recruits his band and shows some DIY tricks to pull off a music video, which features the girl he’s trying to impress.
+Here, Carney takes the usual beats of a teen comedy and combines that form with songs influenced by the bands the main character, Conor, admires, like Duran Duran and The Cure.
+We follow Conor as he recruits his band and uses some DIY tricks to pull off a music video, which features the girl he’s trying to impress.

 You can watch the whole movie on Netflix now — we highly recommend it.
 But in the meantime, check out one of the songs featured in the movie: